catececcato/ComplexSystems/README.md

 - Section 3: Does autocorrelation, as measured by ACF peaks, change over time?

 ## [Entry 2 - Phase Space Reconstruction](Portfolio%20Entries%20(pdf)/PhaseSpaceReconstruction.pdf)
+This entry focuses on Phase Space Reconstruction for EEG data in different epochs.
+An extensive analysis on how to calculate tau and embedding dimension is done, which lays the groundwork for future analyses

 ## [Entry 3 - Recurrence Quantification Analysis](Portfolio%20Entries%20(pdf)/)
+This entry explores Recurrence Quantification analysis for EEG data over different epochs.
+The following methods are explored
+- RQA of the average over channels, for each epoch
+- CRQA of the average channels for 4 pairs of epochs
+- mdCRQA of all the channels for 4 pairs of epochs

 ## [Entry 4 - Empirical Dynamic Modeling](Portfolio%20Entries%20(pdf)/Correlation%20in%20EEG%20Data.pdf)
 This entry applied empirical dynamic modeling analysis to raw (cleaned) EEG data and recall test scores in order to explore whether there is a non-linear connection between EEG data in a given time window and whether the participant remembered information they were told in that time window.